arpitbhau/chess/README.md

-# water is currently in beta mode meaning making a two player game is the first step.
+# water is currently in beta version meaning making a two player game is the first step.